neticdk/k8s-workshop/README.md

 ## Prerequisites
 These are the things that you would have to install on your machine to run the examples.

+### Install a local package manager
+Dependent on which operating system you use, the easiest way to install the workshop tooling is by using the package manager which is most suitable to your operating system, on windows that would typically be `choco`, on MacOs `brew` and on linux it could be `snap`, however it is up to you what you prefer.
+If you happen to have some of the tools installed already, you may want to write `upgrade` instead of ìnstall`in the commands below.

 ### Docker Desktop
 As we will be working with a local Kubernetes installation based on Docker a Docker Desktop distribution needs to be installed.